Message from the Program Director

 Thank you for your interest in the General Surgery Training Program at Einstein.
 I believe we have one of the finest training programs in the country.
 We are an independent academic program with a particular focus on complex, high-acuity surgical care.
 With a busy Level 1 trauma center and a nationally recognized multi-organ transplantation center, we care for some of the sickest patients in Philadelphia.

-Our scholarly activity is tremendous—the department produced 30 peer-reviewed articles in the 2016-2017 academic year.
+Our scholarly activity is impressively active.
 Our faculty-led didactic teaching conferences are well organized and comprehensive.
 We supplement SCORE’s TWIS curriculum with faculty lectures, mock oral examinations, a textbook conference, and a robust simulation curriculum.

 I invite you to review our annual newsletters (see links below) for more detail on the rich experience that our training program provides.
 Good luck in the application process.
 We look forward to meeting you.